 Encourage Zoo keeper for a day programs

 At this age, it should be all about fun.
 Zoo keeper for a day programs are a great way for children to gain more experiences with wildlife.

 Become wildlife carers

 Your child can help you when you feel it’s safe for both child and animal.
-By caring for sick, injured or orphaned animal, you will be modelling wildlife handling skills, teaching children about the needs of animals and reminding your child that wildlife aren’t pets and can’t be cuddled and petted all the time.
+By caring for a sick, injured or orphaned animal, you will be modelling wildlife handling skills, teaching children about the needs of animals, and reminding your child that wildlife aren’t pets and can’t be cuddled and petted all the time.

 Wildlife career information for teenagers

-(and adults looking for a career change!)
+(or adults looking for a career change!)